kristapratico/azure-sdk-for-python/sdk/cognitiveservices/azure-cognitiveservices-language-textanalytics/README.md

         print(entity.data_source)
 ```

-### 6. Recognize key phrases in a batch of documents.
+### 5. Extract key phrases in a batch of documents.
 ```python
 from azure.cognitiveservices.language.textanalytics import TextAnalyticsClient